dwp/kafka-to-hbase/docs/kafka-tutorial-samples.md

 0. Run `make tutorial-publish-with-key tutorial_topic=my-multi` to publish to the topic.
 0. This will open a terminal prompt `>`.
 0. Enter values in the form `key:value`
-0. You will see that a given key always goes to the same partition consumer.
+0. You will see that a given key always goes to the same partition consumer in the other terminals.
 0. For example, `a-key:value-1` to partition `0` and `b-key:value-2` to partition `1`.